robcarver17/pyargfeeder/README.md

 Create a script directory.

-1- Copy the script file  [p](p.html) to a script directory.
-This needs to be executable (in linux `chmod +x p`) 2a- Change the run.py reference to point to the 'p' script file in the pyargfeeder module directory
+1- Copy the script file  `p` to a script directory.
+This needs to be executable (in linux `chmod +x p`) 2a- Change the run.py reference in the 'p' script file to point to the pyargfeeder module directory

 OR
-2b- Copy run.py to a script directory (if you aren't worried about maintaining possible multiple copies of run.py)
+2b- Copy [run.py](https://github.com/robcarver17/pyargfeeder/blob/master/pyargfeeder/run.py) to a script directory (if you aren't worried about maintaining possible multiple copies of run.py)

-3- Edit the commandlist.yaml file to include a list of all the functions you want to be able to call with scripts.
+3- Edit the [commandlist.yaml](https://github.com/robcarver17/pyargfeeder/blob/master/pyargfeeder/commandlist.yaml) file to include a list of all the functions you want to be able to call from this script directory.

 ```